Information for road safety professionals

 - Raise awareness of local initiatives through a media photo call and press release.
-A template is provided in the action pack and to help you brand a photo call, Brake provides low-cost promotional resources, including balloons and t-shirts.
+A template is provided in the action pack and to help you brand a photo call, Brake offers low-cost promotional resources, such as t-shirts.
 We can customise these with your branding if you let us know in advance.

 - Support local schools, nurseries and colleges to run Road Safety Week activities.
 Many road safety teams help promote activities for nurseries, schools and colleges, such as Beep Beep!
 Days for kids aged 2 to 7, and Bright Days, which remind drivers to slow down and watch out for pedestrians.
 We also encourage educators to contact their local road safety officer for information on school travel plans, pedestrian and cyclist training, and road engineering issues.
 Read our information for educators.